mantoni/licy.js/README.md

 #### Callbacks

-The lifecycle functions may declare a `callback` parameter.
-This makes this part of the lifecycle asynchronous.
+Any lifecycle function may declare a `callback` parameter to make it asynchronous.
 All depending plugins will have to wait until this callback is invoked.

 Licy uses node style callbacks.
 So wherever a callback can be used, the parameter list is `(err, value)`.